Population Research Postdoctoral Fellowship

 About this scheme

-- At the time of submitting the application, a PhD or be about to complete their PhD (or equivalent higher research degree).
+- Have a PhD or be about to complete your PhD (or equivalent higher research degree)

 Population Research Postdoctoral Fellowships can be awarded in the areas of:

 - Early diagnosis

 - Salary for a research assistant (if the request is well-justified)